Thendo18/Thendo18/README.md

 Software Developer
 ------------------

-Working as a  Frontend Developer working on mulitple projects using ReactJS.On my free time i enjoy making small projects to enhance my skills.
+Working as a  Software Developer working on mulitple projects using ReactJS and .Net .On my free time i enjoy making small projects to enhance my skills.

-I'm learning C# 🙃

-* 🌍  I'm based in Johannesburg, South Africa
+* 🌍  I'm based in Pretoria, South Africa
 * 🖥️  See my portfolio at [Thendo's portfolio](https://thendo-makherana.netlify.app/)
 * ✉️  You can contact me at [thendomakherana@gmail.com](mailto:thendomakherana@gmail.com)